croketillo/docstring-tool/README.md

 # DocString Tool

-DOCSTRING TOOL is a software to include/remove docstrings at the beginning of any python file found in the specified folder.
+DOCSTRING TOOL is a script to include/remove docstrings at the beginning of any python file found in the specified folder.
 The docstring text is stored in a file that will be specified by the user.
 It is possible to store tags to include in the text in ```docstring.cnf``` to be able to reuse docstring texts.